Madonna and religion: Spiritual practices/traditions

 Associate professors in Religion and Popular Culture: Rescripting the Sacred (2016), explained that she has been giving credit for opening up new ways to experience and express spirituality and religion.
-In The Bloomsbury Handbook of Religion and Popular Music (2017) by Christopher Partridge and Marcus Moberg, Madonna is credited with ushering Indochic, and the resignifications of Hindu symbols like the bindi and henna, practices like yoga, meditation and the language Sanskrit as "fashionable and cool" in her generation.
+In 2001, Newsday editors also referred to her "Earth Mother"-East Indian looks, inspired a "mini-cottage industry".
+Similarly, in The Bloomsbury Handbook of Religion and Popular Music (2017) by Christopher Partridge and Marcus Moberg, Madonna is credited with ushering Indochic, and the resignifications of Hindu symbols like the bindi and henna, practices like yoga, meditation and the language Sanskrit as "fashionable and cool" in her generation.

 Madonna was among the leading celebrities in popularize the Kabbalah studies.
 Karen Stollznow, an Australian writer commented that she made it "trendy" in Occident.
 Author Alison Strobel commented that "Madonna had popularized it to the point where it was simple to find a place to go learn".
 By 2015, American educator and theologian Robert E. Van Voorst remarked Internet searches for "Madonna" and "Kabbalah" returning more than 695,000 hits on February of that year, and which led him to conclude it "remains strong".

 Other publications have particularly explored Madonna's role for bringing yoga to the masses in her generation; from The New York Times to Diario Sur, placing her on frontline compared to others.
 These sources have exemplified the previous stereotype associated with the subcultural group of hippies.
 While they were not pleased, in 2004 the Yoga Journal cited a program from E! in which yoga was understood as part of a counterculture and did not officially become a trend followed by the masses until Madonna took it up.
 In Women, Body, Illness (2003), Madonna is credited with popularizing Ashtanga Yoga as a way to blend spiritual awareness with body fitness.
 However, yoga guru Sadhguru, was overall critical about textbooks and other sources giving credit to figures like Madonna, and not Shiva (Adiyogi).

-Meaning of "icon"

-Madonna represented a meaningful road for the word "icon", of religious overtones, in popular culture usage.
-Universität Heidelberg professor of American literature, lumped Madonna with other three examples as "obvious" illustrations of "cultural icon", further citing Oxford English Dictionarys 2009 definition of "icon".
-"Thus, if researchers, journalists, or everyday conversationalists were to call [...]
-Madonna a cultural icon, they may not be saying just that she is a striking image but that as a culture, we have invested her with a sacred status that any of her images carry", wrote author of Sexualities and Popular Culture (1998).